Windfisch/analog-synth/measure_vco/README.md

 The time is given in 10'000ths of a second.
 Thus, the frequency is calculated as "(periods / (time/10000))".

+At the very beginning, two test tones close to the lowest and two close to the highest control voltage output are played.
+Use the tune pot R10 to set an offset at or close to a position where both test pairs can be heard at distinct pitches to avoid clamping.

 ## experiments

 [See also](experiments/20190525_1v_per_oct_response/README.md)